vuejs/rfcs/active-rfcs/0000-reactivity-interop.md

 ### Workaround

-In vue 3.2+ there is a work-around by monkey-patching
+In vue 3.2+ there is a work-around by patching `ReactiveEffect`

 ```ts